But were you aware that making changes to your insurance mid-policy could put you out of pocket?

 We looked at 86 insurance providers from the UK and took the administration fee that each one charges to make alterations to a car insurance policy.

-If an insurer had multiple charges depending on factor such as what details you’re changing, we took the most expensive charge.
+If an insurer had multiple charges depending on factors such as what details you’re changing, we took the most expensive charge.

 We also had to omit some insurer which didn’t make it clear whether or not they charge an administration fee.